permguard/permguard/site/content/docs/internals/architecture/architecture.md

 The `Policy Administration Point (PAP)`  serves as the central repository for managing the account policies.
 Furthermore, it provides an administration API.

-## Policy Retrieval Point (PRP)

-The `Policy Retrieval Point (PRP)` serves as a bridge with the PDP, facilitating the retrieval of policies and their input information.

 ## Policy Decision Point (PDP)

 The `Policy Decision Point (PDP)` is the service responsible for evaluating policies and making decisions based on them.
 It can be deployed as either a `remote service` or a `proximity service`.

 The key difference lies in the fact that the `remote service` return consistent decisions to the caller but may experience high latency.
 In contrast, `proximity service`s are deployed in proximity to the caller, providing low latency as they operate on an eventual consistent basis.
-This ensures faster decision returns as they synchronize policies from the `prp`.
+This ensures faster decision returns as they synchronize policies.
 It's important to note that this service can be out of sync, especially in the event of network partitioning.